asauber/kubernetes-proxy-protocol-demo/README.md

 2020/10/14 14:14:37 [error] 187#187: *11787 broken header:
 ...
 ```

+The name of the ingress-nginx pod can be found with `kubectl get pods -A`.

 These broken header messages indicate that the in-cluster client is not sending Proxy Protocol data to ingress-nginx, which now exepcts it.